ps-china/linksio/pokemongo.md

 * **Machamp**

- tier 3 raid,  mewtwo * 4 + 2 * espeon, gardevoir if no steel, possible gengar sometimes; Possibly solo **if not heavy slam or if windy**, better with 2 trainers.
+ tier 3 raid,  mewtwo * 4 + 2 * espeon, gardevoir if no steel, metagross if steel.
+Possibly solo **if not dynamic punch or if windy**, better with 2 trainers.

   best moveset: counter + dynamic punch.